netsirkl64/palera1n/README.md

     <strong><a href="https://twitter.com/palera1n">Twitter</a></strong>
 </p>

+# What does this fork of palera1n have new?
+This version of palera1n adds Cydia Package Manager and Zebra to the jailbreak .
+This version of palera1n also adds kickstart support, so now any time you boot your phone with palera1n, you can open the tips app and kickstart the jailbreak.
+This allows you to start all your tweaks and themes up again without having to reinstall any of them after a restart.
+This fork also fixes cy+cpu.arm64 error with dpkg, so now any time this happens you can kickstart your phone in the tips app to fix that.

 # How does it work?
 It boots the device with multiple patches required.
 On first run, it'll boot a ramdisk which dumps your onboard blob, creates a fakefs (if using semi tethered), installs the loader app, and patches your kernel.